MightyPork/TinyFrame/README.md

 TinyFrame uses two data buffers: a small transmit buffer and a larger receive buffer.
 The transmit buffer is used to prepare bytes to send, either all at once, or in a circular fashion if the buffer is not large enough.
-The buffer must be large enough to contain the frame header, so e.g. 32 bytes should be sufficient for short messages.
+The buffer must only contain the entire frame header, so e.g. 32 bytes should be sufficient for short messages.

 Using the `*_Multipart()` sending functions, it's further possible to split the frame header and payload to multiple function calls, allowing the applciation to e.g. generate